SiemdeNijs/packetcrypt_rs_SNcomp/README.md

 > Done.
 See commands below.

-Run the above commands in order to get the the aarch64 miner, bash file "minepkt.sh" & "pkttmuxmine.sh", & "pkt.service".
+Run the above commands in order to get the the aarch64 miner, bash file "minepkt.sh" & "pkttmuxmine.sh"

 Stop the miner: "tmux attach-session -t miner" and hit CTRL + C